📊 Strategy 📊 Creator economy 📊 Publishing 📊 Data 🇺🇸 US 🇬🇧 UK 🇩🇪 DE

 Three observations that change how publishers should allocate creator budget:

-• Nano creators (<10K followers) run at ~9.5 % engagement.
-That is four times higher than any other tier in our dataset.
-These are genre-native readers with tiny but deeply aligned audiences.
-The economics work because unit cost is essentially zero — review copies and community — but campaign planners default past this tier because reach looks small on a spreadsheet.
+• Nano creators (<10K followers) run at ~9.4 % engagement.
+Four times higher than any other tier.
+These are genre-native readers with tiny, deeply aligned audiences — accounts like @mimis_bunte_welt_ (1,523 followers, Romance) and @dreamy.bookworld (sub-1K, Romance) are representative of the tier.
+Unit cost is essentially zero (review copies, community), but campaign planners default past this band because reach looks small on a spreadsheet.

 • The macro band (200K–500K) is the trough.
-1.2 % engagement, the lowest in the dataset, on accounts that command the highest fees.
+1.5 % engagement — still the trough, on accounts that command the highest fees. @KrimsonRogue (240K, Romance/YouTube) and @boredtrophyhusband (353.3K, Romance/TikTok) are examples at the median.
 Reach has outgrown community, the content machine has not yet reached mega scale, and the CPM logic collapses.
 Budgets that default to macro partnerships are measurably over-paying.

 6 %→50K